Log data out-the-box. Standalone. Link your CAN bus to your server in <2 mins

 - For larger batches, you can order pre-configured devices for plug & play connectivity

-Importantly, CSS Electronics is not involved in the data transfer payments for the Twilio SIM and we gain no share in these payments.
+Importantly, CSS Electronics is not involved in the data transfer payments for the Super SIM and we gain no share in these payments.
 We purely offer this as a 100% optional way for our end users to quickly connect devices with minimum hassle.
 Further, due to the global volume of CANedge3 units deployed, you'll benefit from our negotiated 90% reduction in data rate costs - even if you just have one CANedge3 device.
-If you decide to use the Twilio SIM card, you'll create an account with them and 'transfer' the SIM cards to your account, while 'retaining' the 90% reduced rates in the process.
+If you decide to use the Super SIM card, you'll create an account with KORE, register your SIM cards to the account - and contact KORE to apply the account-level discount.
+We guide you through this step-by-step in the CANedge3 Intro

 GPS & 3D IMU - enrich your data